dario-digregorio/flutter_github_actions/README.md

 ![AppStore Deploy](docs/deploy_appstore.png)
 ### Setting Up GitHub Actions

-Now that Fastlane is set up and you successfully run the lanes manually on you device, let's automate the deployment process with GitHub Actions.
+Now that Fastlane is set up and you successfully run the lanes manually on your local machine, we can automate the deployment process with GitHub Actions.

 > Note: To make the guide more simple we will use a self-hosted runner in this guide.
 You can also use the GitHub hosted runners.
 Make sure to adjust the paths and the Fastfile accordingly and to also add all necessary tools to the runner.